PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

 title: Add Member Signin
 ---

+### Let's get on the same page...

+To make sure everyone is at the same point - please stop your Phoenix server and clone `git@github.com:PhoenixBasics/Fawkes.git`.

+This will give us a basic app with a completed schedule to work with.

 ### Add a Signup Context

 Now that we have a schedule let's add the ability for members to join the site - this will allow us to let people curate their own agenda at the conference.